c6wlnet/c6wlnet/README.md

 - 👋 Hi, I’m @c6wlnet
-- 👀 I’m interested in wonier
+- 👀 I’m interested in Hacking Ethical Hacking Cyber ​​Security Network Security
-- 🌱 I’m currently learning programe
+- 🌱 I’m currently learning Hacking tools and software
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on no one
 - 📫 How to reach me telgram
 @C6W_l
 <!---